REPORTS TO: Department Supervisor, Dean of Academics, Vice President

 - Ability to work collaboratively with faculty, staff, and industry partners.

-- Familiarity with agricultural machinery, precision farming technology, and sustainable agriculture practices.
+- Familiarity with agricultural machinery, precision farming technology, and crop production.

 - Ability to mentor and advise students interested in agricultural careers.